 I was excited to test out the MLM because Rapsodo is also responsible for the hardware of my favorite launch monitor, the SkyTrak.
-In this review, I’ll highlight the strengths of the Rapsodo MLM (there are quite a few).
-The unit also has a couple of drawbacks that you should factor into your purchase decision.
-I’ll also explain how it fits in with the competition in the $500 and below personal launch monitor category.
+In this review, I'll highlight the strengths of the Rapsodo MLM (there are quite a few).
+I'll also explain how it fits in with the competition in the $500 and below personal launch monitor category.

 Is the Rapsodo MLM Accurate?

 With any launch monitor, the number one thing I am concerned with is distance accuracy.
 If a company can't get this fundamental feature right, then the product's value is compromised.

 It doesn't matter if you pay $300 or $20,000 for a launch monitor - none of them are perfect.
 Every product has its strengths and weaknesses.
 Additionally, the engineers who create launch monitors have to build inevitable tradeoffs.
 For example, I've had people tell me off the record that some of the most expensive launch monitors are more accurate with certain yardages or circumstances (indoors vs. outdoors), but struggle in others.

 On the whole, the $500 category of launch monitors is getting better and better with distance accuracy.
 Some of the models I've tested are within a few percentage points of difference versus industry leaders like Trackman and Foresight Sports.